Nodir0705/Boat_detection/README.md

 - The dataset contains 40,000 images
 - The confusion matrix was used to analyze metrics, priotizing the sensitiviy over precision.
 # Documentation
-De file code.ipynb contains a the code as well as explanation for each part (load data, clean data, CNN creation, CNN training,...)
+The file Bote_detection_using_images_code.ipynb contains a the code as well as explanation for each part (load data, clean data, CNN creation, CNN training,...)